 In his stateroom, Sir Brian woke to the realization he had overslept.
 Looking at the clock, he realized it was 9am.
 Still, he wasn't too worried since it just delayed his plans.
 Rising, Brian went through his morning routine which included special care for the few remaining patches of skin that still had a bluish hue.
-Finally, he went out into the lounge to find breakfast cold but prepared and ate as he planned to do several hours of vacc suit studies before exploring the station more.
+Finally, he went out into the lounge to find breakfast cold, but prepared, and ate.
+Brian planned to do several hours of vacc suit studies before spending more time exploring the station.

 As the members of the crew sat eating or relaxing, Aiden asked who would take the next bridge shift?
 Mikah snapped back, "I don't know.
 I have to go out."
 After a pause where no one spoke up, she acerbically joked, "Call Zach."
 Ms. Vik realized he wasn't in the lounge and, assuming he was in his stateroom from the night before, said, "I am sure he'll be in great shape to take the watch." in a satirical tone.
 Mikah said, "Buzz Emkir.
 He's been sleeping long enough."
 Aiden considered out loud, "Let's see.
 I came on watch around two so I been on for seven hours.
 I have an hour left on my shift so I'll wait and then buzz him."After Breakfast